SkipperOd/Kafka-Ml/README.md

 conda install -c conda-forge kafka-python
 ```

-## Running the tests

-Start your Zookeeper server and Kafka broker

 ### Break down into end to end tests

 Explain what these tests test and why